Welasco/AzureSentinelSyslog/README.md

 The Azure Sentinel agent, which is actually the Log Analytics agent, converts CEF-formatted logs into a format that can be ingested by Log Analytics.
 The data can also be a regular Syslog message format.

-There are many ways in how you can install Log Analytics Agent:
+There are many ways in how you can install Log Analytics Agent (OMSAgent):

 - **Azure Portal**
     - You can install (connect) from a Log Analytics Workspace to an Azure VM using using connect option: